 Knowing what to look for when purchasing kratom online or in a brick-and-mortar shop will help you have the best and safest experience possible.
 Below are a few things to keep in mind when shopping for kratom.

-Red-vein kratom is mainly used for pain relief and treating anxiety and has a sedative profile.
-Those who use red-vein kratom recommend taking it at night since it tends to make people tired.
-If you’re looking for a soothing, relaxing experience, red-vein is your best choice.
+Red vein kratom is mainly used for pain relief and treating anxiety and has a sedative profile.
+Those who use red-vein kratom recommend taking it at night since it makes people tired.
+Red vein is your best choice if you want a soothing, relaxing experience.

-White-vein kratom is the complete opposite of red-vein kratom.
-It’s a stimulant that provides users with an energy boost comparable to a strong cup of coffee.
+White vein kratom is the complete opposite of red vein kratom.
+It’s a stimulant that gives users an energy boost comparable to a strong cup of coffee.
 White-vein users compare its effects with caffeine, often saying that it helps them focus, improves their memory, and enhances their cognitive performance.

-Green-vein kratom sits somewhere between red-vein and white-vein, offering a hybrid of their effects.
-Green-vein kratom is popular because it gives users a smoother experience than white-vein but isn’t as relaxing as red-vein.
+Green vein kratom sits between the red and white veins, offering a hybrid of their effects.
+Green vein kratom is popular because it gives users a smoother experience than white vein but isn’t as relaxing as red vein.
 Many green-vein users will only take green-vein kratom since they view it as the best compromise between red and white strains.

-The kratom industry is relatively new and, unfortunately, means it is susceptible to bad actors looking to exploit people’s lack of knowledge.
-To combat this, the American Kratom Association (AKA) offers certification to kratom companies that pass quality and purity tests.
+The kratom industry is relatively new and, unfortunately, is susceptible to bad actors looking to exploit people’s lack of knowledge.
+To combat this, the American Kratom Association (AKA) offers certification to companies that pass quality and purity tests.